fhorinek/SkyDrop/README.md

 External library and code
 =====

-We are using following libraries:
+We are standing on shoulders these giants:

 <b>SkyDrop</b>